microsoft/sarif-sdk/docs/Producing effective SARIF.md

 Rules that describe violations of **SHALL**/**SHALL NOT** requirements of the [SARIF specification](https://docs.oasis-open.org/sarif/sarif/v2.1.0/os/sarif-v2.1.0-os.html) have numbers between 1000 and 1999, and always have level `"error"`.

 ---

+For documentation on all existing SARIF validation rules, please see [ValidationRules.md](ValidationRules.md).